-All of us should be able to have a say in the decisions that affect our lives.
-However, as one of the most excluded groups in society, people with learning disabilities are often overlooked.
+All of us should have a say in the decisions that affect our lives.
+However, as one of the most excluded groups in society, learning disabled people are often overlooked.

 That’s why our approach to involvement is underpinned by our commitment to putting the people we support at the heart of everything we do.

 - Enabling the people we support to shape your own support, exercising more control over your lives and experiencing greater levels of inclusion, independence and choice.
 We achieve this through our Fusion Model of Support in action.

 - Providing good opportunities for the people we support to shape our services and the organisation, drawing on your own experiences to inform what we do and continuing to drive quality improvement to live the best lives possible.
 We do this by involving the people we support in the recruitment and development of our staff and volunteers.
 Through our local and national speak out groups – ‘Voices to be Heard’ Through feedback and consultations.
 And, by working alongside the people we support on fundraising events and initiatives.